TejasNasre/DSA_IN_C/README.md

 - [Trees](./Trees)
 - [Sorting](./Sorting)
 - [Searching](./Searching)
-- ...

 ## How to Use

-1. Clone the repository: `git clone https://github.com/your-username/DSA-in-C.git`
+Clone the repository: `git clone https://github.com/TejasNasre/DSA_IN_C.git`
-2. Navigate to a specific folder: `cd DSA-in-C/Arrays`
-3. Compile the C file: `gcc array_operations.c -o array_operations`
-4. Run the compiled file: `./array_operations`

 Feel free to explore the code and learn from it.
 If you have any suggestions or improvements, I'd love to hear them!